Page content

 A dyre is born dark and gains their colors in their first year.
 As they reach seniority, they get paler.

 Pup - Birth to varis 2 The pups nurse every 4 to 6 hours and still need help regulating their body temperatures.
 They're completely dependent upon their parents or caretakers for survival.
 Months later, they learn how to walk, talk, and be more self-sufficient.
 Young - Varis 3 to varis 6 Between pup and juvenile, this is the most crucial part of their lives.
 Their skills continue to expand during the remainder of puphood and socialization takes place.
 Juvenile - Varis 7 to annum 4 They begin to travel with the district and join in hunts.
 Sexual maturity is reached around that time.
 They also separate more from the parents and become more independent.
 Adult - Annum 5 to annum 56 Adulthood is the longest stage and is also when physical and psychological maturity are reached.
 They must provide entirely for themselves using the skills learned.
 This is also a significant time because it’s when the life cycle is initiated again by the conception and birth of the adult's own pups.
 Senior - Annum 57 to annum 62 The individual reaches the stage of wisdom and seniority.
 Many take their wisdom and foresight to contribute in the advancement of their society.
 In many cases, the elderly take up a new role of volunteers and mentors who guide the younger generation.
 They represent a source of information the following generation can tap into.
-At the end of the adult life cycle, the body begins to deteriorate and eventually ends in death. |
+Despite this maximum age, most dyres don't reach 30. |

 In approximate dog years: